matloff/R-Style-Guide/README.md

 d <- f(tg)
 ```

-There are two advantages to this:
+There are two advantages to this multi-stage, multiline approach:

-* Much easier to read, allowing one to "catch one's breath" at each
+* It's much easier to read, allowing one to "catch one's breath" at each
   stage and ponder what is happening.

 * It allows adding comments at some of the key stages.

-* It is already set up for debugging, so you can easily add a
+* It is already set up for debugging, so you can easily set a
-  breakpoint, say before the first stage, then step through
+  breakpoint, say at the second stage, then step through
 the code from there.

 You could do something similar with Magrittr pipes if you like using